protogodev/httptest/README.md

 For layered Web applications:

-- HTTP Server/Client should be separated from Service (the business rules)
+- HTTP Server/Client should be separated from Service (i.e. the business rules)
-- HTTP Server should depend on an interface designed by Service
+- HTTP Server should call an interface implemented by Service
-- HTTP Client should implement an interface designed by Service
+- HTTP Client should implement an interface defined in Service

 ## Installation